Last Updated on December 20, 2021 by Millie

 Whichever version resonates with you, it’s clear that before you embark on another diet or lifestyle change, it’s best to figure out your why.
 Why do you really want to lose weight?

-This year, we have seen yet another reason to be at a healthy weight.
+In 2020, we have seen yet another reason to be at a healthy weight.
 COVID-19 is a new addition to the long list of diseases that you are at risk of if you are obese.

 In addition to COVID-19, obesity and overweight are linked to the following diseases: